 He’s the author of the WSJ bestselling book, ‘The Alter Ego Effect: The Power of Secret Identities to Transform Your Life’, and recipient of Inc. 500’s Fastest Growing Companies Award.

-His professional programs are delivered annually to over 200,000 professionals in 73 countries.
+His professional training programs are delivered annually to over 200,000 professionals in 73 countries.

-#1 Start with a successful one-to-one client framework
+1. Start with a proven one-to-one client framework

 If you’re just starting out and you haven’t worked with clients one-on-one, then I highly recommend you prioritize this type of work before creating an online course.